 Scroll down further to the deployment section and click its link.
 The deployment-details page opens and you can view your deployed container by clicking access liberty:

 You’ll see the WebSphere welcome page show up.
 Append

 api/explorer to that URL and you’ll see the nice OpenAPI UI you saw in Minikube.
 This time, though, it is running in a robust enterprise-wide IBM Cloud Private cluster!
 Your colleagues can now connect their microservices with yours, tapping into your REST APIs to obtain valuable systems-of-record information.

 IBM Cloud (previously known as Bluemix) offers a container service in the public (yet still very secured) space.
 It is also based entirely on Kubernetes, which enables a smooth transition of applications between IBM Cloud Private and IBM Cloud.

 In your API journey, you may want to push new systems-of-interaction applications into IBM Cloud, which aggregate various back-end calls to APIs running inside IBM Cloud Private and exposes them as composed APIs to application developers.
 For enhanced API management and gateway capabilities, check out API Connect, which works in either IBM Cloud and IBM Cloud Private.

 To get started, log in or create a free account in IBM Cloud and go into the Containers section of the dashboard.
-Click Create a cluster button, which gives you two choices: a light, free cluster to get started with a single worker node, or a paid, production-grade cluster that scales according to your business needs.
+Click the Create a cluster button, and then follow the wizard to set up the region and other details of the deployment.